jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Comparing Kaplan and USMLE-Rx

 * It's hard to say which is better
-  * Kaplan has thorough explanations with links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer (Rx tends to just state facts).
-Kaplan often seems too pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid; but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+  * Kaplan has the best explanations.
+They tend to teach broad lessons about the question topic, along with details and links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer (Rx tends to just state facts).
+  * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid;
+    but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
-Use it as a way to learn FA.
+Use it as a way to learn FA, but it's lacking those broad lessons that Kaplan explanations often emphasize.
   * Kaplan provides better analysis and review of each test: a table shows how long you spent on each question, if you changed your answer, jump to the explanation.